The Lerins Islands Travel Guide

 The artist Jean Le Gac also decorated some of the walls with murals.
 It is located near the port for ferries to and from Cannes.
 The fort is in the list of important heritage sites.

-Museé de la Mer
+Museé de la Mer (Sea / Shipwreck Museum)

-There are aquariums, exhibits, and educational workshops to educate visitors about the ecological life of the islands.
+There are also aquariums, exhibits, and educational workshops to educate visitors about the ecological life of the islands.

 Remains of Ste-Marguerite

 There are remains of houses that date back from the 3rd century, which have been excavated near the fort.
 They have mosaics, wall paintings, and ceramics.

 The main village is a hub of twenty buildings that are home to fishermen, with a small boatyard.